Welcome to Drug Safe Solano

 Solano Stakeholders, government agencies and community folks wanted to do something to address opioid addiction issues in our community.
 The Solano Coalition for Better Health took the lead and formed the Solano Opioid Safety Coalition (name change: Drug Safe Solano) in the Fall of 2018.

-We are committed to saving lives by preventing overdoses by reducing the number of opioid prescriptions, safe disposal of prescriptions, expanding access to Medication Assisted Treatment (MAT), outpatient treatment and resources, and increasing public education.
+- We are committed to saving lives by preventing opioid overdoses and deaths through reducing the number of opioid prescriptions and safe disposal of prescription opioids.